noob-programmer1/Noober/README.md

 	- Request url: github.com, .gr, or whatever you want
 	- Request method: GET, POST, etc

-- Sharing: Log tap to copy response, request or anything you want!
+- Sharing: Long tap to copy response, request or anything you want!
 - Enable/disable logging within the app
 - More to come.. ;)